 The ACF for People and Wildlife

-Conserving Ecological Integrity; Expanding Uses and Values
+Conserving Ecological Integrity; Expanding Recreational Uses and Enjoyment

 Meeting Community Interests and Responsibilities

-The Andrews Community Forest has long offered many benefits to town residents and visitors.
-For millenia it has provided food, shelter and other vital needs for local populations of people and wildlife alike.
+The Andrews Community Forest has long offered many benefits to Richmond residents and visitors.
+For millennia it has provided food, shelter and other vital needs for local populations of people and wildlife alike.

 Today the ACF’s rich resources continue serving our population’s health, safety, recreational, educational, aesthetic and other interests in many ways, and in keeping with key responsibilities of our town:

 The ACF Conservation Easement specifically requires the Town of Richmond to “provide for non-motorized, non-commercial recreational, educational and other appropriate community uses” within the ACF.

-It also requires the Town to “conserve productive forestland, wildlife habitat, biological diversity, natural communities, riparian buffers, wetlands, soil productivity, water quality and native flora and fauna…and the ecological processes that sustain these natural resource values….”
+The Easement also requires the Town to “conserve productive forestland, wildlife habitat, biological diversity, natural communities, riparian buffers, wetlands, soil productivity, water quality and native flora and fauna…and the ecological processes that sustain these natural resource values….”

 The Richmond Town Plan echoes these points, calling on all of us to protect “priority natural areas” along with supporting recreational activities and ensuring “best stewardship” of Town-owned land such as the ACF.

-Achieving Balance
+These dual responsibilities reflect Richmond's long-standing commitment to both land conservation and outdoor recreation.
+For generations, Richmond residents have valued access to natural areas for hiking, hunting, wildlife observation, and other outdoor pursuits.
+These activities support physical and mental health, build community connections, and foster environmental stewardship.
+The Andrews family's tradition of welcoming the public onto their land, ultimately formalized through the conservation easement, recognizes these activities as community benefits to be actively provided and sustained.

+Achieving Balance The ACF was conserved with two equally important purposes: to protect ecological integrity and to provide recreational opportunities to the community.
+The conservation easement explicitly requires both, reflecting the community's recognition that a healthy forest and meaningful public access can be complementary, not competing, values.
+To achieve this, the Town has sought, largely through the ACFC, a clear understanding of these responsibilities and how each can be achieved in concert with the other.

-When the Town of Richmond acquired the forest, it surveyed town residents to learn their preferences for allowed activities in the ACF.
+For example, early in the process the Town surveyed town residents to learn their preferences for allowed activities in the ACF.
 The ten most favored, in order of preference, were hiking, running, hunting, snowshoeing, skiing, bird- and wildlife-watching, picnicking, biking and dog-walking.
 Later input focused on expanding mountain biking use in the ACF, including building connections to abutting trail systems.